Temporary Resident Visa

 We are often approached by people wishing to come to Canada as visitors from all over the world.
 Many people are surprised to hear that getting a Canadian visitor visa, properly known as a Temporary Resident Visa, can be a challenge.

-In order to qualify, applicants have to satisfy Canadian Visa officers at their Consulates or Embassies that they are suitable candidates for the Visa.
-What Visa Officers are required to consider in making decisions whether to grant or deny Visitor Visa applications as as follows:
+In order to qualify, applicants have to prove to Canadian visa officers at their Consulates or Embassies that they are suitable candidates for the visa.
+What visa officers are required to consider in making decisions on whether to grant or deny visitor visa applications are as follows:

-Each of these above factors are carefully evaluated before making a decision.
-Therefore applicants who tend to be successful with their Canadian visitor visa applications include documentation and information that shows how and why they qualify under these factors.
-Information such as ties to their home country such as family, employment, savings etc are often crucial in determining the outcome of a Visa application.
-Generally, a well-documented, carefully prepared application has a much better chance of success than does an application hastily assembled.
-If you are lucky enough to get approved for a Canadian visitor visa, you will notice whether your Visa is ‘single entry’ or ‘multiple entry’ .
-Single entry Visas are for a one-time trip to Canada only.
-Multiple Entry Visas allow the applicant to travel to Canada as many times as he or she wishes during the validity of the Visa.
+Each of these above factors is carefully evaluated before making a decision.
+Therefore, applicants who tend to be successful with their Canadian visitor visa applications include documentation and information that show how and why they qualify under these factors.
+Information such as ties to their home country, family, employment, savings, etc., is often crucial in determining the outcome of a visa application.
+Generally, a well-documented, carefully prepared application has a much better chance of success than an application hastily assembled.
+If you are lucky enough to get approved for a Canadian visitor visa, you will notice whether your visa is “single entry” or “multiple entry.”
+Single entry visas are for a one-time trip to Canada only.
+Multiple entry visas allow the applicant to travel to Canada as many times as he or she wishes during the validity of the visa.
 Often the strength of the application will determine whether the Canadian visitor visa will be issued for single or multiple visits to Canada.

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.